sejalsksagar/CWC-1/README.md

 The special features are:

 - User should have the ability to search the different stocks based on the symbols and view the chart.
-- Users should be able to filter the stock’s performance on specific date range(Weekly/Monthly)
-- Users should be able to view the history of their searches.
 - Users should have ability to switch between OHLC, Colored Bar, Vertex Line.